 If you want to improve your splits so that you can kick higher, or perform a leap with a bigger split, know that kicking higher requires dynamic flexibility.
 So the moves you should be practicing are dynamic stretches, like lifting one leg at a time as high as you can.
 Gradually you should improve.

 In conclusion, I think it’s important to be aware of what stretches you are doing in order to get the flexibility you need to perform the skills you are trying to learn.
-And also to have patience when trying to improve your flexibility.
+And also, it’s important to have patience when trying to improve your flexibility.